Progressive Web App is nothing more than a website or a web app that looks and behaves like a mobile application...

-The company takes care of maintaining the website, invests time and money in attracting potential clients, and offers a safe shopping and payment process.
+The company maintains the website, invests time and money in attracting potential clients, and offers a safe shopping and payment process.
 However, once the sale is finalized, the products aren’t shipped by the marketplace – all items are stored and sent by the seller.

 Now, how do marketplaces make money?
-As you’ve likely guessed it, they either charge a commission for each transaction, a flat membership fee, or offer a combination of the two.
+As you’ve likely guessed, they either charge a commission for each transaction, a flat membership fee, or offer a combination of the two.

-An exception to the rule is the British marketplace Flubit, which doesn’t charge any of the above, but earns money if they’re able to sell the product for a higher price than what was requested by the seller.
+An exception to the rule is the British marketplace Flubit, which doesn’t charge any of the above, but earns money if they can sell the product for a higher price than what was requested by the seller.

-The size of the commission greatly varies from marketplace to marketplace and can be anywhere between 0% (Flubit) and a whopping 50% (Germany’s second-biggest e-commerce Otto).
-However, in the case of eBay, Amazon, or Etsy, the commissions span between 5-15%.
+The commission’s size greatly varies from marketplace to marketplace and can be anywhere between 0% (Flubit) and a whopping 50% (Germany’s second-biggest e-commerce Otto).
+However, in eBay, Amazon, or Etsy, the commissions span between 5-15%.

-The benefits of selling on marketplaces speak especially strongly to sellers who are taking their first steps in sales and those who love the convenience of never having to worry about website performance, maintenance, and on-site shopping experience.
+The benefits of selling on marketplaces speak especially strongly to sellers taking their first steps in sales and those who love the convenience of never worrying about website performance, maintenance, and on-site shopping experience.
 They are also the first choice for those whose sales aren’t big enough to make building their own online store an appealing perspective.